French Grand Prix Decision Expected In Days - Organisers - UrduPoint

 French Grand Prix Decision Expected In Days - Organisers

-A decision on whether to go ahead with June's French Formula One Grand Prix behind closed doors or to postponed or scrap the event will be made in the coming days, organisers said Monday
+A decision on whether to go ahead with June's French Formula One Grand Prix behind closed doors or to postpone or scrap the event will be made in the coming days, organisers said Tuesday

-Paris, (APP - UrduPoint / Pakistan Point News - 14th Apr, 2020 ) :A decision on whether to go ahead with June's French Formula One Grand Prix behind closed doors or to postponed or scrap the event will be made in the coming days, organisers said Monday.
+Paris, (APP - UrduPoint / Pakistan Point News - 14th Apr, 2020 ) :A decision on whether to go ahead with June's French Formula One Grand Prix behind closed doors or to postpone or scrap the event will be made in the coming days, organisers said Tuesday.

 The grand prix scheduled for June 28 is the first race on the revised Formula One world championship Calendar with nine races already scrapped or suspended as a result of the coronavirus pandemic.